Our mission

 Street Outreach Manager

-Matt is a 2019 graduate of the University of Maryland School of Social Work.
+Matt is a 2019 graduate of the University of Maryland School of Social Work and LMSW in the state of Michigan.
 Prior to earning his degree, Matt served as a Jesuit Volunteer in Detroit between 2016 and 2017.
-Matt started working at NOAH as the Community Center Manager in 2019, and moved full time to coordinate NOAH's Street Outreach team in 2020.
+Matt started working at NOAH as the Community Center Manager in 2019, and moved full-time to coordinate NOAH's Street Outreach team in 2020.
+As the Street Outreach Manager, Matt provides supervision to the street outreach staff, works alongside staff during basic needs outreach shifts, and manages a caseload of his own outreach clients.

 • 313-965-5422 ext.
 123